11 Haunted Places in Washington you need to visit

 Oxford Saloon, Snohomish

-The Oxford Saloon in Snohomish is considered to be one of the top haunted places in Washington state.
+The Oxford Saloon in Snohomish is considered one of the most haunted places in Washington state.

-It has been investigated by a number of different paranormal investigators and many of them have picked up some very clear examples of electronic voice phenomena.
+Many different paranormal investigators have investigated it, and many of them have picked up some clear examples of electronic voice phenomena.

-The saloon was built in 1900 but has been modified considerably over the years.
-It has seen more than its fair share of violence over the years – especially down in the basement and in the men’s card room.
+The saloon was built in 1900 but has been modified considerably.
+It has seen more than its fair share of violence over the years – especially down in the basement and the men’s card room.

 On the upper floors, there are said to be three more ghosts – a man in a bowler hat and two female spirits.

-The other lady is a girl named Amelia who was forced into prostitution by Kathleen and who was found dead in a closet in the property.
+The other lady is a girl named Amelia, who was forced into prostitution by Kathleen and who was found dead in a closet on the property.

 8. Kells Irish Pub, Seattle